jbsimple/simple-patches/readme.md

 - On Tools Page, restructured the tool cards so it makes more sense in css.
 - On Tools Page, added tool link to email-import so it can be used as a tool.
 - On Tools Page, added tool link to simple patches cdn uploader.
+- In Conditions Queues; Export Table button to save each visible line item into a csv.
+(In-system solution made, keeping it because its cool)
+- In Conditions Queues; Get Total button to ge the total quantity of all visible line items.

+#### Additional Patches:
 - Replaced unfinished producivity pages.
   - Created Team productivity (just our department) and User productivity (hijacks a loose JS variable from the user profile page).
   - Removes duplicate entries from appearing in reports (its not really duplicates but it doesn't count)